Virginia Sorensen: Biography

-Virginia Sorensen was born on February 17, 1912, to Helen ElDiva Blackett and Claud E. Eggertsen in Provo, Utah, but grew up in Manti and American Fork, Utah.
+Virginia Sorensen was born on February 17, 1912, to Helen El Deva Blackett and Claud E. Eggertsen in Provo, Utah, but grew up in Manti and American Fork, Utah.
 Her parents were descended from Mormon pioneers; her mother identified as a Christian Scientist, while Sorensen described her father as a Jack Mormon.
 Because of this, she wrote from a liminal position between Mormon and mainstream western American life.
 Of this circumstance, she said of her siblings and herself, "We all felt obliged to be especially good and bright because our parents weren't active church people."
 From an early age, she wrote poetry and told stories to friends and family.

 She attended Brigham Young University, where she met her first husband, Frederick C. Sorensen, who taught English at a local high school.
 She graduated from BYU with a bachelor's degree in journalism.
 The couple moved several times throughout their 25 years of marriage for Frederick's work.
 While living in Terre Haute, Indiana, where Frederick was a professor at what is now Indiana State University, Sorensen published her first novel, A Little Lower Than the Angels.
-Her publisher, Alfred Knopf, wrote in the book jacket, "I have seldom introduced a new novelist with the confidence I feel in the author of this remarkable book.
-It marks the debut, I believe, of a major American writer."
-The novel approached the history of Mormon polygamy with realism which was poorly received in Utah, despite the novel doing well elsewhere in America.
-"She sought to please her...Mormon contemporaries, yet was surprised to find her efforts tarred with suspicion", wrote her biographer, Mary L. Bradford.

-Sorensen wrote several Mormon-themed books.
-Despite this, she said of herself, "As a writer and as a person, I can honestly say that I am not particularly interested in Mormons.”
-As a regionalist author, she primarily drew inspiration from the places where she was living and often based her characters directly on people she knew or had met.
-Her first book for children, Curious Missy, grew out of her efforts helping her county in Alabama obtain a bookmobile, and her 1957 Newbery Medal-winning Miracles on Maple Hill was based in the Erie, Pennsylvania region where she lived at that time.
-Her collection of short stories, Where Nothing is Long Ago, was described by Eugene England as "essentially a collection of personal essays rather than short stories," but Sorenson reaffirmed that the collection is fictional.
-From 1966 to 1967, Sorensen was writer-in-residence at University of Central Oklahoma (then called Central State College), where she met Alec Waugh.
+In 1954, Sorensen stayed at MacDowell Colony in Peterborough, New Hampshire, for an artist residency where she met Alec Waugh.